BGligorijevic/investment-assistant/README.md

 It relies internally on several tools to do the job:
 *   **Document Analyzer (RAG):** A Retrieval-Augmented Generation system using the Gemini API to analyze financial reports from a local, proprietary knowledge base.
+*   **Structured Data Extractor:** A tool that uses a locally-run, fine-tuned model to parse unstructured text from a financial table (e.g., a cash flow statement) into a structured, machine-readable JSON object.
+This enables data-entry automation.
 *   **Web Search:** A tool to search the web for real-time information and news.
-*   **Fine-Tuned Sentiment Analyzer:** A custom sentiment analysis model, fine-tuned on financial data to provide domain-specific sentiment scores for news headlines.
+*   **Fine-Tuned Sentiment Analyzer:** A custom classification locally-run model, fine-tuned on financial data to provide domain-specific sentiment scores for news headlines.

 ## Requirements
 1. Decent hardware